-NOTE 20 - GUARANTEES
+NOTE 19 - GUARANTEES

 The Company has provided several corporate guarantees to subsidiaries and related parties and in principle these are all related to trade finance.
+The possibility of any cash outflow with regards to these guarantees is remote.

-NOTE 21 - CONTINGENT ASSETS AND LIABILITIES
+NOTE 20 - CONTINGENT ASSETS AND LIABILITIES

 In the course of business, the company is involved in discussions with business partners from time to time.
 These discussions may include the interpretation and compliance with the terms and conditions of agreements and may also include claims made by the company, as well as against the company.
-At year end no claims existed - if any - that were assessed to be probable, nor possible to be successful.
+At year end, no claims against the company existed - if any - that were assessed to be probable, nor possible to be successful.

-NOTE 22 - AUDITOR'S REMUNERATION
+NOTE 21 - AUDITOR'S REMUNERATION